Just Like Jane | Natural Bath Products...Vintage Style

-We live in Coeur d'Alene, Idaho, and we love to make soap.
-Specifically, natural handmade cold processed soap in small batches with no bad stuff in it.
-No phthalates, no sodium lauryl sulfate, no fixatives, preservatives, chemical hardeners, foam stabilizers, detergents, waxes, or anti-bacterial agents.
+We live in Coeur d'Alene, Idaho, and we love to make soap, lotion, scrubs, and bath bombs.
+Specifically, natural handmade cold processed soap and products in small batches with no bad stuff in it.
+No phthalates, no sodium lauryl sulfate, no fixatives, chemical hardeners, foam stabilizers, detergents, or waxes.
 They are yucky and unnecessary.

-Why do we make soap?
-One day someone put a bar of natural handmade cold processed soap in our hands—probably someone who loved us very much.
-We breathed in, and it smelled really good.
+It all started with soap.
+One day someone put a bar of natural handmade cold processed soap in our hands—we breathed in, and it smelled really good.
 We used it and it smelled even better and cleaned us up really, really nicely.
 And we became hooked.
 We suddenly wanted to shower several times a day—sort of a handmade soap immersion experience.
 And then our noses changed—regular off-the-shelf supermarket soap started smelling very harsh and chemical.
 And our skin became nicer.
 It was all around a great experience.
-Except for the showering several times a day.
 So we decided that in order to be surrounded by lovely natural soap whenever we wanted, we'd better start making and selling it.
 So we did.
 And it's lovely.

 What's so great about cold processed soap?
 It's real handmade soap.
 Did you know that most of the "soap" found in the grocery store aisles is actually detergent not soap?
 There are many ways to make real handmade soap, but we believe cold process is the best, most natural method.
 Here is a great article by Cheryl McCoy that explains it very well: The Benefits of Real, Natural Soap